 - 1 1/2 cups dark brown sugar

 - 1/2 cup granulated sugar

 - 1 Tbps. vanilla extract

 - 2 tsp. baking soda

-- Combine flour, cornstarch, baking soda and salt in a large mixing bowl.
-Add dry ingredients to the creamed mixture until fully incorporated.
+- In a seperate bowl, combine flour, cornstarch, baking soda and salt.
+Add dry ingredients to creamed mixture and mix until just combined.
 Stir in chocolate chips.